Plasdom/SIKE/README.md

 ```

 ### Transitions file
-The transitions file contains all transitions between atomic levels which are to be modelled.
+The transitions json file contains all transitions between atomic levels which are to be modelled.
 Below is an example showing the expected fields.

 ```